A Note for the Webmaster: 3 Technical SEO Issues to Watch out For

 ● Forum comments with excessive mention of keyword-rich links

 The best way to know your link profile is to use tools that let you identify the sources of those nasty backlinks.
 For starters, you can use Google Search Console to have a quick snapshot of your link profile.
-You can use other tools, some by paid subion, to get a more in-depth look of your backlinks and its characteristics.
+You can use other tools, some by paid subscription, to get a more in-depth look of your backlinks and its characteristics.

 Only by submitting a disavowal list via Google Search Console will address the litany of problematic links associated with your website.
 A disavowal basically tells Google to skip indexing those links and not calculate their existence against your SEO score.